msx752/RiotGamesApi.AspNetCore/RiotCaller.AspNetCore/readme.txt

 	- V3-api
 	- Sync/Async
 	- Caching (default: false)
-	- RateLimiting[respects by region] (default: Active)
+	- RateLimiting[more reliable for respects to regional limits] (default: Active)
+		- reads response headers (X-Rate-Limit-Type and Retry-After)
+		- supports special limits for any api path
+		- X-Rate-Limit-Type is supported (only showing which restriction being forced)
+		- Retry-After feature is supported (per region)
-		- X-App-Rate-Limit is supported
+		- X-App-Rate-Limit is supported (per region)
+		- X-Method-Rate-Limit is supported  (per region)
-		- X-Method-Rate-Limit is supported
+		- `special limit for matchlists` X-Method-Rate-Limit is supported  (per region)
 		- Find current ratelimit for any regions and any apiTypes
 		- ReTryAfterSeconds feature
-		- Enable/Disable feature
+		- Enabling/Disabling feature
 	- TournamentApi  (there may be a bug)
 	- StaticApi
 	- NonStaticApi